 So was this simply an enjoyable week?
 I believe that research is an intricate part of quality health care and central within the NHS.
 As an advocate I am involved in partnering with researchers to ensure that research is ethical and of benefit to both patients and the NHS.
 The use of human tissue is an essential part of that research to help expand knowledge in the areas of how disease works, how disease can be prevented, diagnosed and treated.
 The opportunity to be part of the VOICE course gave me a level of understanding of the science involved and this in turn further equipped for effective lay involvement.
 The knowledge gained has enabled me to be more effective in reviewing research proposals and trial design; and the use of tissue samples with issues around consent for a specific trial; generic consent for future research.
 It has highlighted the importance of information given to people in relation to the donation of tissue, urine, blood and saliva samples, their preparation, storage and use; including access to their health data.
 The importance of trust when a patient gives that permission.
-There is the dual role of the patient advocate in partnering with the pathologists and Biobank scientists and also engaging with the public.
+There is the dual role of the patient 174 M. Wilcox et al.